 When the COVID-19 pandemic began in early 2020, the public health emergency caused communities to close, unemployment to soar, and, for many, anxiety about paying for and accessing enough food to mount.
-Leveraging our deep understanding of the relationship between food insecurity and drivers like unemployment and poverty, Feeding America generated projections of how food insecurity may have changed as the economic crisis unfolded, which we released and revised between March 2020 and March 2021.
+Leveraging our deep understanding of the relationship between food insecurity and drivers like unemployment and poverty, Feeding America generated projections of how food insecurity may have changed during the first two years of the pandemic.

-At this time, our latest set of projections are no longer considered current.
-Any new/revised analyses will be added as we complete them, so check back often.
+Note: At this time, our latest set of projections are no longer considered current.
 For our latest historical estimates of food insecurity at the local level, check out Map the Meal Gap.
+Below is the archive of briefs and projections released and revised between March 2020 and March 2021.

 Archived Briefs/Projections